 The parlour maid hired for his son by the Lord of the Manor was attributed with the chaotic quality of Satanic anarchy.
-Deemed wanton and unwanted, she was banished to the poor house.
-Then after many years in the wilderness she returned from, where?
-Nowhere in particular, but she’d won a sparkling doctorate in cypher-funky, electric anti-novels and returned with a few escapades to tell about, and a futuristic carnal knowledge, like this, The Conversations.
+Deemed wanton and unwanted, she was banished to the poor house but escaped six months later.
+Then after many years she returned from, where?
+Nowhere in particular, but she’d won a sparkling doctorate in cypher-funky, electric anti-novels and returned with a few escapades to tell about, and carnal knowledge, like this, The Conversations.
 The son of the Lord of the Manor just grinned inanely.

 At repeated intervals the algorithmic flux set and reset itself.